AlibabaCloudDocs/dts/intl.en-US/Network Setup/Whitelist DTS IP ranges for your user-created database.md

 **Reachable over the Internet:** If DTS accesses your user-created database over the Internet, use the following table to obtain the DTS IP ranges \(CIDR blocks\) for your selected region:

-**Note:** Data synchronization only supports user-created databases that are reachable from an internal network.
-You do not need to whitelist any of the following IP ranges when you configure data synchronization tasks.
+**Note:** Data synchronization does not support user-created databases that are reachable over the Internet.

 |Region|IP range|
 |------|--------|